IDragnev/Algebraic-data-types/README.md

  - apply
  - forEach
  - concatenate
 and more.
-Examples and details can be found in the [tests](https://github.com/IDragnev/Tuple/blob/master/Tuple/Tuple%20test/tupleTest.cpp).
+Examples and details can be found in the [tests of tuple](https://github.com/IDragnev/Tuple/blob/master/Tuple/Tuple%20test/tupleTest.cpp) and [tests of variant](https://github.com/IDragnev/Tuple-and-Variant/blob/master/Variant/variantTests.cpp).
 Structured bindings are not supported due to some ambiguity in the get function.